IDMNYU/DM4003-Senior-Project-SP16/dm4003_senior_project_end_of_semester_deliverables.md

 Create a dropbox link (NOT folder, see above) or google drive folder that contains the following.
 Make sure all filenames include your name and ms thesis fa15 and descriptive text of the content:

-  * title of your project
-  * URL to your project website
-  * short text description of your project
 * Photo documentation (for all students)
     * ***at least*** 3, hi-res images of your project (RAW preferably or 300dpi)
   * Video or Audio documentation (varies by student)
     * If creating a screen-based, digital application (website, mobile app, game, etc.), create video documentation by screen capturing a user interacting with your digital project.
     * If creating a physical object, musical instrument, physical game, or interactive installation, create video documentation of a user interacting with your physical project.
      * If creating a performance or event, please provide video documentation of the performance or event.
     * If creating any sort of moving image (animation, film, motion graphics, video web series, etc.), please provide compressed video files of your moving image.
     * If creating an audio podcast, provide mp3s of all podcasts.
     * If creating any print medium, provide an original copy of it or provide a digital copy of it (preferably pdf).